danielharrell/SumLect2015/Lost_Idea_LA.md

 at giving the impression that what separates the college from the outside world is merely a window.

+Mention notion that St. John's was a cult, and problems of initiation, but gerater point.
 What seems to have been forgotten here is the original point of setting a liberal education part.
 Education was once regarded as a serious enough thing, but also fragile enough thing, to be set apart from the ongoing world rather than anchored there.
 And the